 A flat-floor trailer may be a good option if you need to tow a car, ATV or other items.
 A single-axle trailer is sufficient for lighter loads that weigh less than 2,500 pounds.
 We recommend double-axle trailers for heavier loads.

 You can also decide between an enclosed trailer or an open trailer.
 Enclosed trailers are suitable for transporting general cargo, but they tend to be heavier than open trailers.

 If you want to bring your home with you on your travels, a travel trailer, also called a camper, may be a good option.
 These trailers are attached to regular hitches and come in a range of sizes, from 2,000 pounds to over 10,000 pounds.
 Another option is a gooseneck or fifth-wheel trailer, which has a special hitch that makes it easier to tow.

 There are five classes of conventional hitches, each of which is designed for towing a specific weight range.

 If you have a car, it likely has a hitch that is no higher than Class 3.
-However, is possible for some larger SUVs and trucks to have hitches that fall into the Class 3 to Class 5 range.
+However, some larger SUVs and trucks have hitches that fall into the Class 3 to Class 5 range.

 All conventional hitches have receiver tubes that accept the ball and ball mount.
 The hitch class determines the size of the receiver tube.
 Class 1 and 2 hitches have receiver tubes with a diameter of 1.25 inches, while Class 3 hitches have receiver tubes that are 2 inches in diameter.
 Class 4 and 5 hitches may have receiver tubes that are either 2 or 2.5 inches in diameter, depending on the specific configuration.